 And it can be hot.
-That’s something that struck Pierre Jolicoeur, one of seven students from Georgetown University’s graduate program in Urban & Regional Planning who travelled to study the city in June.
+That’s something that struck Pierre Jolicoeur, one of seven students from Georgetown University’s Master's in Urban & Regional Planning graduate program who travelled to study the city in June.
 Jolicoeur has lived in Haiti and South Florida, so he knows hot and humid, but he still found Wuhan’s weather sweltering.

 However, what interested Jolicoeur most was something the city has hosted every evening for centuries: immense night markets that spring up on Wuhan’s crowded streets at dusk.
 Part flea market, part carnival, part open-air Safeway and millennial social spot, “the markets,” said Jolicoeur, “give the city its culture and its livelihood.
 It’s where it truly comes alive.”